Drugs To Avoid

 The problem, as I see it, is that such lists tend to promote the avoidance of any risk whatsoever, which in my opinion is not a good idea ... because every medication we take has some risk.
 Indeed everything we eat and everything we do carries with it some risk.
 So in terms of medications and tinnitus, the real question comes down not to how to avoid all risk but rather to what are and are not acceptable risks in any given situation.
 And none of the ototoxic lists available in print or on-line makes that distinction.
 So while ototoxic drug lists and websites do exist, I rarely refer patients to them.

 These drugs are typically prescribed for serious aerobic Gram-negative infections.
-Examples would be gentamycin, streptomycin, amikacin, and tobramycin.
-I am fine with gentamicin ear drops or neomycin (another aminoglycoside) ear drops as long as in either case the tympanic membrane (eardrum) is intact.
+Examples would be gentamicin, streptomycin, amikacin, tobramycin, and neomycin.
+I am fine with gentamicin ear drops or neomycin ear drops as long as in either case the tympanic membrane (eardrum) is intact.
 Eye drops and topical preparations (ointments, creams, etc.) are fine too.
 In discussing the "-mycin" drugs, the question of erythromycin frequently comes up.
 Erythromycin is not an aminoglycoside; rather, it is a macrolide, with an entire different sprectum of activity and side-effect profile.
 Erythromycin pills are frequently prescribed by doctors to those patients who have penicillin allergies, and I am perfectly fine with erythromycin pills.
 When the drug is given intravenously, however, there is some cause for concern, in my opinion, and I would try to avoid it.Quinine-based antimalarials and antiarrhythmic agents -

 Examples would be chloroquine for malaria and quinidine for certain cardiac conditions.Platinum-based antineoplastic agents -